dedale-fet/dedale_d51/README.md

 ## <a name="start"></a> Getting Started

-To use the functionality developed in this repository, simply clone it into your prefered location and ensure that your system's PYTHONPATH points to it.
-Setting paths for the [Requirements](#requirements) will be necessary only for the specific functionality you intend to use; for example, ISAP and IDL paths if you wish to run Darth Fader on your data.
+To use the functionality developed in this repository, simply clone it into your preferred location and ensure that your system's PYTHONPATH points to it.
+Setting paths for the [Requirements](#requirements) will be necessary only for the specific functionality you intend to use.

 All calls to data in any of the examples refer to the relative location a 'data' folder.
-To set this up, create an empty 'data' folder in ./dedale_d51/, download this [tarball](add_link_here) (for example, with wget) and untar it within the data folder. __BEWARE:__ This currently contains XX GB of data.
-This alternative [tarball](add_link_here) contains only the data needed to run the example below.
+To set this up, create an empty 'data' folder in ./dedale_d51/, download this [tarball](add_link_here) (for example, with wget) and untar it within the data folder. __BEWARE: This currently contains several GBs of data.__ This alternative [tarball](add_link_here) contains only the data needed to run the example below.
 For alternative ways to distribute the full data set, contact the Corresponding Author.

 ## <a name="example"></a> Example: Euclid-like spectroscopic data